Datalore 2026.2 Help

 1. Open the New cloud storage connection dialog.

-1. On the Home page, select the workspace to which you want to add a cloud storage connection.
+1. On the Home page, select the workspace where you want to add a cloud storage connection.

 2. In the expanded list of workspace resources, select Document Data and switch to the Cloud storage tab.